 Cap fans became very excited when they were told that Marvel Comics would release a four-issue mini-series titled Astonishing Captain America.
 It was to be an enduring solo Captain America release that took place before Captain America: The First Avenger and include the talents of Andy Diggle and Adi Granov.
 That was back in 2010.
 Now, three years later, it’s finally available and Diggle says it has been worth the wait.

 With the years just gone by, we have seen the Cap make it to the big screen.
 In fact, there have been many Marvel movies that has Captain America as one of the main characters.
 The comics are still rolling and we can all now experience the adventures of our beloved Cap when we watch the movies too.
+Check out this guide, if you are a new parent and need some tips.

 For a very short period of time in the weeks before the identity of the 12th Doctor was revealed, Doctor Who fans thought that a woman might ascend the Tardis for the first time in the show’s 50 year history.
 As we all know now, that didn’t happen.
 Instead the very talented and equally male Peter Capaldi attained the position.
 However, Steven Moffat says that gender has absolutely nothing to do with choosing the right Doctor and when the right woman takes the role, it will be because she is the right person for the job.
 Continue reading